cwRichardKim/PersonalWebsite/_highlights/2024-05-13-this-will-make-you-a-better-decision-maker-annie-duke-803.md

 Parental Influence on Child's Personality

 Transcript:
-Speaker 1
-You have no influence whatsoever.
-Basically on what your child's personality is.
+You have no influence whatsoever on what your child's personality is.
 What you can do as a parent is make sure they say please and thank you.